estefysc/lottery-results-analyzer-app/README.md

 ##  Usage
 ### How to Use the Project
-Once both the backend and frontend are running, navigate to http://localhost:3000 in your web browser.
+Once both the backend and frontend are running, a window with the http://localhost:3000 url will open in your web browser.
 You'll be able to:
 - Navigate through different pages using the navigation bar.
 - Analyze the data using the interactive graphs and charts.